 For entry to the PhD you will be required to have achieved a 2:1 Bachelor's degree in an appropriate subject, from a recognised university (or equivalent).

 Overseas Students please see equivalent entry requirements and any English language requirements on our country pages.
-The information is split up by country, so if you do not see your country listed or have further questions, please contact the International office.

 The University's minimal language requirements for postgraduate studies in the Department of Computer Science, for students whose first language is not English can be found here.